umaralam48/LTransfer/README.md

 ## Instructions for Use :
 - Download this repository
 - cd into the folder and run `npm install`
+- Change the `newPath` on line 28 in Index.js to the path you want to store the files in.
+Make sure the path exists.
 - run `node .`

 ## Contributing